-A rare album by Serge Gainsbourg & Jean-Claude Vannier has been uncovered and is set for release as part of Finders Keepers’ 100th release.
+A rare album by Serge Gainsbourg and Jean-Claude Vannier has been uncovered and is set for release as part of Finders Keepers’ 100th release.

 “In one little suitcase she discovered some tapes, with my name on.”
 Alongside some incredible alternate versions of music that later appeared on L’Enfant Assassin Des Mouches, Jean-Claude had found the Holy Grail itself, Les Chemins Des Kathmandou.